 Help Your Undecided Student Find Their IkigaiV.
 Peter Pitts, M.A.

 In the wake of COVID-19, many high schoolers are left wondering how to stay on track with their college search.

-From high school seniors who must commit to a college by May 1 (or in the case of some schools a newly extended date of June 1) to sophomores and juniors who were gearing up for a spring break full of college visits, the virus could not have come at a worse time.
+From high school seniors who must commit to a college by May 1 (or in the case of some schools a newly extended date of June 1) to sophomores and juniors wondering if and when they'll be able to start touring campuses in person, the pandemic continues to complicate the process.